Cole-Godfrey/ClipPolish/README.md

 Hotkey clean-and-paste requires macOS Accessibility permission.
 Without it, the global hotkey cannot post the paste event.

 ClipPolish helps with setup:
+- On launch, ClipPolish checks Accessibility permission and prompts if it is still missing.
 - If permission is still missing, ClipPolish shows in-app guidance.
 - You can use `Request Accessibility Permission`.
 - You can use `Open Accessibility Settings`.
+- You can use `Restart ClipPolish` after enabling permission so the app reloads permission state.

 Complete these steps:

 1. Open `System Settings -> Privacy & Security -> Accessibility`.
 2. Enable `ClipPolish`.
 3. If prompted, authenticate and confirm.
-4. Quit and re-open ClipPolish so macOS reloads the new permission state.
+4. In the ClipPolish menu, click `Restart ClipPolish` so permission state is reloaded.
 5. Return to the target app and press the ClipPolish hotkey again.

 If `ClipPolish` is not listed in Accessibility: